No-Arms/ARC-Clustering-Implementation/CSCI4144-ProjectCode-Group-26/Readme.txt

 April 10, 2022

+Instructions to marker
 To run the code on timberlea, you need only type:

 python3 ARC.py

 while in the project folder and press enter.
 From there, the algorithm will run and the resulting scatter plots will be generated and a seperate window will open to display them.
-These plots will also save as "ArcEq2Plots.png" in the same folder as the python code.
+These plots will also save as "ArcEq#Plots.png" in the same folder as the python code.

 A Scores.txt will be generated that contains the Adjusted Rand Index Scores for each of the clustered datasets.